Jamio lowcode nocode cloud platform

 6. References

-8. Possible infringement of third party IP rights
+8. Possible violations of third party IP rights

-9. Resolution of disputes arising from the infringement of IP Rights of third parties
+9. Resolution of disputes arising from the infringement of third party IP rights

-10. Exemption from liability of openwork for content used, disseminated and/or transmitted by users
+10. Openwork disclaimer for content used, distributed and/or transmitted by users

-The Subscriber acknowledges that Openwork - subject to the provisions of art.
-1229 c.c. - is exonerated from any and all responsibility for any infringement of IP Rights inherent to any and all content in any way used, downloaded, transmitted and/or diffused by the Users through the Products, with the consequence that the Users in question will be solely and exclusively responsible for any infringement of third party rights.
+The Subscriber acknowledges that Openwork – without prejudice to the provisions of Article 1229 of the Italian Civil Code – is exempt from any and all liability for any violations of IP Rights inherent in any and all content used, downloaded, transmitted and/or distributed in any way by Users via the Products, with the consequence that the Users in question will be solely and exclusively responsible for any violation of third party rights.

 11. Changes

-Openwork reserves the right to amend this document periodically.
+Openwork reserves the right to periodically modify this document.

 12. Applicable law